-It’s always refreshing to catch up with Brian Learst, CEO of QuintEvents, to hear the latest trends and updates from the USA.
+Over the pond: it’s always a pleasure to talk to Bria Learst, CEO of QuintEvents.
 We take time to pick his brain about Formula 1 hospitality.

 Talking about QuintEvents’ hospitality, what is most important in your work today?

 Great food and beverage, and a comfortable, hospitable atmosphere are the expectations of clients.
 Differentiators are the programming and access to the greats of the sports and other celebrities.
 In general, clients want to be entertained, in addition to great food, beer and comfort, and finding the right mix of all of these factors is the challenge for our team.